Brooklyn Lions / Horsemen (1926)

 The Brooklyn Lions were a National Football League team that played in the 1926 NFL season.
 The team was formed as the league's counter-move to the first American Football League, which enfranchised a team called the Brooklyn Horsemen, a professional football team that competed in the 1926 AFL season.

 In the months before the regular season began, both leagues battled with each other for fan support and the right to play at Ebbets Field.
 The NFL emerged as the winner, as the Lions signed the lease to use the stadium on July 20.

 On November 12, 1926, the Horsemen withdrew from the AFL and merged with Lions.
 The new team created by the merger was initially called the Brooklyn Lions and competed in the NFL from November 22, 1926.
 For the last three games of the 1926, the team used the Horsemen name to finish the season.
 After three consecutive losses by shutout, the merged team winked out of existence.

 Brooklyn Lions (NFL)

+On July 10, 1926, NFL owners gathered for their annual July scheduling meeting granted a franchise to Edward Butler for a new Brooklyn team — the Brooklyn Lions.
 Coached by Punk Berryman, the Lions featured Rex Thomas and Herm Bagby, two members of the backfield who could play either tailback or wingback.

 On defense, Thomas also snared four interceptions.
+Notably, the team signed 32-year old former Pitt offensive lineman Jim Bond, who hadn't played in organized sports in six years and was even offered his own one-man Broadway show on his way to sign his contract with the Lions.

 Unfortunately, the team was only slightly more consistent in its play than the Horsemen, and after the November 7 game against the Kansas City Cowboys (a 10–9 loss at Ebbets Field), the Lions merged with the Horsemen.
 At the time of the merger, the Lions had compiled a 2–5 win–loss record.

 NOTE: Final NFL standings: official franchise won–lost record combines the wins and losses of the Lions with the results of the games played by the merged team, originally named the Brooklyn Lions and later the Brooklyn Horsemen.